 Public Interest Events and Activities

-The Program also sponsors an annual Public Interest Law Colloquium bringing together advocates, scholars, and students from across the country for a day-long discussion.
+The Program sponsors an annual Public Interest Law Colloquium bringing together advocates, scholars, and students from across the country.
 Colloquia have addressed many topics: the federal funding of legal services, encountering the criminal law, low-wage workers and workfare, the challenges of becoming and staying a public interest lawyer, the role of mass media in public interest advocacy, public interest lawyering, and public interest advocacy at the state and local level in an era of high anxiety.

 The Liman Project

 During the academic year, the Arthur Liman Public Interest Program sponsors a Public Interest Workshop, which is a weekly seminar where students, faculty, and practitioners meet to discuss emerging issues of theory and advocacy.
 The Workshop is open to all law students and interested undergraduates at Yale College, and provides opportunities for students working across the public interest spectrum to discuss issues of social justice.
-The Spring 2013 workshop, Racial Justice and Immigrants' Rights: Debates and Dialogues, examines the harm of discrimination on account of race, and the harm of discrimination on account of immigration status.
-Please click here to view past Workshop syllabi.
+The Spring 2015 workshop, Rationing Law: Subsidizing Access to Justice in Democracies, will consider how – both in the United States and abroad – resources are allocated to enable or to constrain individuals and groups as they pursue legal claims.